zopefoundation/zc.zservertracelog/README.txt

 To create a trace log, include the zc.zservertracelog package in your site ZCML configuration.
 Also, define a logger section in zope.conf:

-.. warning: The logger section is named "zc.tracelog" not "zc.zservertracelog";
+.. note:: The logger section is named "zc.tracelog" not "zc.zservertracelog".
-    that might change one day.

 ::